-When companies go public it’s when a private company decides to sell its shares to raise capital to fund growth opportunities for the company; create more awareness about the company; or to acquire other businesses, among many other possible reasons.
+When companies go public, that’s when a private company decides to sell its shares to investors, to raise capital to fund growth opportunities for the company; create more awareness about the company; or to acquire other businesses, among many other possible reasons.

 The IPO is the process of selling securities to the public.
 The company decides how many shares it wants to offer.
 The price of the company shares are determined by the company’s valuation and the number of shares at listing, and the funds raised by the IPO are considered IPO proceeds.

-Once the IPO is approved, the company is then listed on a public stock exchange where investors can buy shares of the IPO stock.
+Once the IPO is approved, the company is then listed on a public stock exchange where qualified investors can buy shares of the IPO stock.
 Because IPO stock is highly volatile, it can be risky for retail investors to plunge into IPO investing, so doing the usual due diligence for investing in any type of security is wise.

 Advantages of Going Public

 What are the advantages of going public?
 There can be many, which is why companies aspire to go through what can be an arduous, time-consuming, and expensive process.

 Capital for Investment

-IPOs generate a lot of publicity.
+In some cases, IPOs generate publicity.
 This, in turn, can drive more attention to the company and make investors interested in purchasing shares of its stock.
 IPOs are frequently covered in business news, which adds to the IPO buzz.

-Many companies that go public can end up having higher valuations.
+Some companies that go public can end up having higher valuations.
 Certainly, that is a hoped-for result of the IPO process.
 Because the public company has access to more capital and steadily grows its business, the shares of the company can increase in price over time, but they can also lose value — a common occurrence.